Get the latest in farmland investing and selling farmlandSubscribe

 On the global stage, there are only two major pistachio producers: Iran, where pistachios are native, and the U.S. The U.S. is responsible for just over half (51% to be exact) of the world’s supply.

 Virtually all of those U.S. pistachios are grown in California’s Central Valley, which has the arid climate and long growing season that pistachio trees love.
-However, they’re also extremely water-intensive, and cold winters are vital for them to bloom and pollinate—two conditions California can’t always offer in abundance.
+In addition, cold winters are vital for them to bloom and pollinate.
+These conditions only exist in certain areas of the world, most notably, California.

 Pistachios also have a short harvest window.
 When it’s happening all at once and in one place, there’s the risk of processors’ capacity being strained.